koozz/mgit/README.md

 * outputting thread-safe in the main thread;

-It can even be tweaked with the environment variable `MGIT_PARALLEL` (defaulting to number of cores times 2).
+It can even be tweaked with the environment variable `MGIT_PARALLEL` (defaulting to number of cpus times 8).

 ## Examples